kaif22622/project-1/README.md

 ## Notes

-This is the first time that I use Kotlin language in Android studio, and I encountered
+This is the first time that I use Kotlin language in Android studio, and I encountered 'Unresolved reference: R' error, which probably was caused by different gradle version.
+I re-created a new project and re-built it, and the problem got solved.

 ## License